TylerFilko/TF_DevSetup/README.md

 be replaced by bash_profile_template.txt

 ## To Run:
+1. Clone this repo into your home directory
+2. Run the setup script
 ```python
 cd /path_to/DevelopmentSetup
 ./comp_dev_setup_Py2      (for mac)
 ```
+3. Enjoy :)

 ## Setting Up Your Python Virtual Environment(s):